The Diversity Challenge in Economics

 - Research Assistant Programs.
-EDE participants may apply for a paid research assistant position to work with UChicago faculty on research projects during the academic year or following summer to enhance their skills and experience — an invaluable opportunity for participants applying to graduate programs, or for internships or research assistantships with other organizations or academic institutions.
+EDE participants may apply for a paid research assistant position to work with UChicago faculty on research projects during the academic year or during the summer following their participation in the Summer Institute to enhance their skills and experience — an invaluable opportunity for participants applying to graduate programs, or for internships or research assistantships with other organizations or academic institutions.

 - Academic Year Programming.
 BFI offers wide-ranging workshops and programming to support EDE alumni in their economics career exploration, including resume and mock interview workshops, meet-and-greets with early career research professionals and economics PhD students, and connecting with representatives from the public and private sectors.

 - Networking Opportunities.
 The program fosters lasting connections among students, both within and across cohorts.
 Over the years, we are creating a broad network of EDE alumni who can connect over time during BFI-hosted events.